youdianlong/PRS/README.md

 Our code is largely based on [SS-Net](https://github.com/ycwu1997/SS-Net).
 Thanks for these authors for their valuable work.

 This package is free for academic usage.
 For any problem concerning the code, please contact Prof. Dianlong You ([youdianlong@sina.com](mailto:youdianlong@sina.com)).
-This package was developed by Mingwei Zhang ([mingweizhang@stumail.ysu.edu.cn](mailto:mingweizhang@stumail.ysu.edu.cn)).
+This package was developed by Ximing Zhu ([hikikori@stumail.ysu.edu.cn](mailto:hikikori@stumail.ysu.edu.cn)).